The Geography of Connection

 I welcome conversations on identity, belonging, and the patterns that we carry from place to place.

-If you’re a podcast host, event organizer, book club facilitator, or community leader, I’d be glad to connect.
+If you’re a podcast host, event organizer, book club facilitator, or community leader — I’d be glad to connect.

-For inquiries: tracytravelseverywhere@gmail.com
+For all inquiries: tracy@thegeographyofconnection.com